JustinC1604/I3E-ASG1/README.md

   - Lava bricks cause 15 damage per second.
   - Poison areas cause 10 damage per second.
 - **Normal Doors:** Doors that are not locked require the player to step on a pressure plate in front of the door.
 Stepping on the pressure plate will trigger the door to open.
-- **Locked Door:** Require a key to open.
+- **Locked Door:** Requires a key to unlock.
 Players need to find the key to unlock the door.
-- **Coins:** Collect coins scattered throughout the level to increase your score.
+- **Coins:** Collect coins scattered throughout the level to increase player score.
 Each coin increases score by 10.
--**Key**: When the player fulfils the requiremnt, the key will spawn and the player can collect it.
+- **Key**: When the player fulfils the requirement, the key will spawn and the player can collect it.
 - **Treasure Chest:** Collect a special treasure chest to gain bonus points and trigger game completion message.
 - **UI Prompts:** Messages appear when interacting with objects (E.g "This door is locked..." message appears when trying to open the locked door without the key).